-Public discussion of the crisis in adult social care has tended to focus on the questions of a long-term funding settlement (often trumpeted by politicians, but never delivered), and of entitlements.
-Less attention has been paid to the problems created by the massive shift towards privatisation in the sector seen over the last 30 years.
-Starting with the 1987 Griffiths Report produced for Margaret Thatcher on the funding and organisation of 'community care', a series of reforms have called on local authorities to act as 'enabling authorities', contracting care to external providers rather than delivering it directly.
-Austerity measures since 2010 have exacerbated this trend.
-As recently as 1993, local authorities directly provided 95% of home care; by 2012 they provided only 11%.
-And while in 1979 local authorities and the NHS provided 64% of residential and nursing home beds, by 2012 it provided only 6%.
-As of 2019, 84% of care home beds were in the (for profit) private sector.
+Public discussion of the challenges facing adult social care has tended to focus on the questions of a long term funding settlement - with rhetoric seldom matched by action - and of entitlements.
+Less attention has been paid to the trendtowards privatisation in the sector seen over the last 30 years.8 Starting with the 1987 Griffiths Report produced for Margaret Thatcher on the funding and organisation of 'community care', a series of reforms have called on local authorities to act as 'enabling authorities', contracting care to external providers rather than delivering it directly.9 Austerity measures since 2010 have exacerbated this trend.
+As recently as 1993, local authorities directly provided 95% of home care; by 2012 they provided only 11%.10 And while in 1979 local authorities and the NHS provided 64% of residential and nursing home beds, by 2012 it provided only 6%.11 As of 2019, 84% of care home beds were in the (for profit) private sector.12